phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

     ] .
 </pre>

 The test data includes subject 99T4 with string for `rfendtc`.
-Not shown: Subject 9T10 with string for `stdtc`.
+Not shown: Subject 9T10 with string for `rfstdtc`.
 <pre class="data">
     cj16050:Interval_68bab561
       a study:ReferenceInterval ;